 How to serve:

-- Squeeze a little lime or lemon juice on it when it's done cooking.
+- Squeeze a little fresh lime juice or lemon juice on it when it's done cooking.

-- Serve baked cod with cooked vegetables such as asparagus, broccoli or cauliflower.
+- Serve blackened cod with cooked vegetables such as asparagus, broccoli or cauliflower.

 - Serve it over rice or pasta.

-- Use this blackened cod recipe to make blackened cod tacos!
+- This is the perfect recipe to make blackened cod tacos!

 How to store:

-If you have leftover cooked cod, store it in the fridge in an airtight container for up to 3-4 days.
+Store any leftover blackened cod in an airtight container in the fridge for up to 3-4 days.

 Blackened fish is a cooking technique that uses a spice blend to coat the fish and cooking the fish in a high heat pan or skillet to create a delicious blackened fish crust.